tcmml/tcmml.github.io/_posts/2019-5-20-Overview.md

 title: Overview
 ---
 Interactive music
-generation if defined by Joel Chabade as "music that is produced by a hardware and software system that importantly includes a computer".
+generation has beeen defined by Joel Chabade in 1977 as "music that is produced by a hardware and software system that importantly includes a computer".
 Over the past years, many works have focused on the idea of relying on a computer algorithm to generate music.